josephbeuysmum/Dertisch/README.md

 ---
 ## Developmental Roadmap

-`Dertisch` is still in beta and whilst no official timescale exists for development, suggestions are as follows:
+`Dertisch` is still in beta and whilst no official timescale exists for development.

+### Current Development

 -	make `Customer` and `Waiter` [RxSwift](https://github.com/ReactiveX/RxSwift/) compatible;

+### Suggested Future Development

 -	move optional `KitchenMembers` into their own repos to minimise the footprint of the core framework;
 -   warnings if instances of `Waiter` don't have requisite dependencies injected;
 -   rename Images ingredient;